mridhultp/UK-Road-accident_Project/README.md

 **Tools and Technologies Used**

-Python (Pandas, NumPy, Matplotlib, Seaborn): Used extensively for data cleaning, preprocessing, and preliminary exploratory analysis.
+Python : Used for data import, cleaning, preprocessing, and preliminary exploratory analysis.

 SQL (PostgreSQL): For querying large datasets efficiently and joining multiple relational tables such as accidents, casualties, and vehicles.